celery/celery/docs/userguide/executing.rst

     print([res.get() for res in results])

-*NOTE* TaskSets already re-uses the same connection, but not if you need to execute more than one TaskSet.
+*NOTE* Task Sets already re-uses the same connection, but not if you need to execute more than one TaskSet.

 The connection timeout is the number of seconds to wait before we give up on